-The accurate genotyping of CYP2D6 is hindered by the very polymorphic nature of the gene, high homology with its pseudogene CYP2D7, and the occurrence of structural variations.
-Long read sequencing offers the promise of overcoming some of these challenges, along with the advantage of straightforward variant phasing.
-We have established methods for sequencing and analysis of DNA amplicons containing the whole CYP2D6 gene, using the GridION nanopore sequencer.
+Long-read sequencing offers the promise of overcoming some of the challenges in accurate genotyping of complex genes, along with the advantage of straightforward variant phasing.
+We have established methods for sequencing and haplotyping of the whole CYP2D6 gene using nanopore sequencing.

 Materials and methods

-Nanopore sequencing of CYP2D6 offers a high throughput method for genotyping, accurate haplotyping, and detection of new variants and duplicated alleles.
+Nanopore sequencing of CYP2D6 offers a high throughput method for accurate haplotyping, detection of new variants and determination of duplicated alleles.